-This version: January 3, 2024.
-Brown University.
-Email: patrick\vu@brown.edu.
+[†] This version: November 28, 2024.
+University of New South Wales.
+Email: patrick.vu@unsw.edu.au.
 I am especially grateful for invaluable advice and encouragement from Jonathan Roth, Peter Hull, and Toru Kitagawa.
-I would also like to thank Daniel Björkegren, Kenneth Chay, Soonwoo Kwon, Susanne Schennach, Jesse Shapiro and Aleksey Tetenov for helpful comments, as well as seminar participants at Brown University, the University of Canterbury, the Econometrics Society North American Summer Meeting 2023, the 2023 MAER-Net Colloquium, and the AYEW at Monash University.
+I would also like to thank Daniel Björkegren, Kenneth Chay, Soonwoo Kwon, Lewis McLean, Susanne Schennach, Jesse Shapiro and Aleksey Tetenov for helpful comments, as well as seminar participants at Brown University, Caltech, the University of Canterbury, the University of New South Wales, the University of Queensland, the University of Western Australia, the Econometrics Society North American Summer Meeting 2023, the 2023 MAER-Net Colloquium, and the AYEW at Monash University.
 I gratefully acknowledge financial support from the Orlando Bravo Center for Economic Research.